Qiyeeeee/Live-Streaming-Assistant/README.md

 ### bluetoothsender.cpp
 BluetoothSender, which sends data through the serial port, can be used to communicate with any device connected through the serial port, including but not limited to Bluetooth modules.

+### MotionSensor.cpp
+MotionSensor implements the interaction with the MPU sensors, including initialisation, data reading, and basic data processing.

+### CMakeLists.txt
+Used to configure the CMake project, where some of the source files that make up the executable have not been uploaded (3.6.2024)